the Creative Commons Attribution 4.0 License.

 Yu, K., Gidlund, M., Akerberg, J., and Bjoerkman, M.: Reliable and Low Latency Transmission in Industrial Wireless Sensor Networks, Procedia Comput.
 Sci., 5, 866–873, 2011.

-Wireless sensor systems gain more and more importance for modern industry 4.0 and internet of things applications.
+internet of thingsapplications.
 This paper introduces a new wireless communication system that enables real-time and highly robust wireless communication.
 Using this system makes it possible to transfer any digital bus system transparently.
 Based on a prototype, measurements and evaluations of the new systems are demonstrated.